ryanrudes/YTTTS/README.md

 ```

 `scrape.py` scrapes YouTube video IDs and continuously appends them to the file `videos.txt`. \
 Once you are satisfied with the quanitity that has been scraped (or you may simply use the preprovided list of video IDs), running `main.py` will iterate through the scraped videos and download both the audio and captions from each video.
-It will then parse the videos subtitles, which are stored in the `.srt` file format, and organize a tree of subdirectories within each video's data folder.
+It will then extract the videos subtitles and their corresponding audio clips, which are parsed from a `.srt` file, and organize a tree of subdirectories within each video's data folder.
 Each subdirectory contains both a text file containing the phrase uttered in the short audio clip (`subtitles.txt`), and the corresponding audio in waveform (`audio.wav`).

 ## Uses